langdon/summit-2015-lab-15812/labs/chapter3.md

         atomic run mariadb
         atomic run wordpress

+# no atomic in the image.. adding to vagrantfile

+# should we test that they can talk to each other with docker-link?

 1. Once satisfied with the images tag them with the URI of the local lab local registry

         docker tag mariadb <hostname_lab_dev_vm>/mariadb